 Also Read – 3 Best Evernote Alternatives For Linux

 You can put your notes into folders and sub-folders.
 You can add pictures, lists, and tables to your notes.
 You can also format your notes with text styles such as Headings and sub-headings with emphasis and/or underlines.
 There is also Tag support and the addition of Hyperlinks from other pages creating your very own personal wiki.
 QOwnNotes also supports search and filtering of your notes and their titles.
 You can even sort your notes by date or in alphabetical order in either ascending or descending formats.
 QOwnNotes also comes with a ton of keyboard shortcuts allowing power users to easily cut to tasks with handy combinations.

 3. Backup and Saving

-Your notes are auto-saved as your edit them which means you can be in and out of the app as quickly as possible without losing your work.
+Your notes are auto-saved as you edit them which means you can be in and out of the app as quickly as possible without losing your work.
 Your notes are further organized in a simple Document navigator using the Headings of your notes so you can easily navigate through long notes.
 For those who do not need syncing via the cloud, you can use the app completely offline.
-You can export your notes to a PDF (including text based), an HTML document or a markdown file.
+You can export your notes to a PDF (including text-based), an HTML document or a markdown file.
 You can even encrypt your notes with a password.

 4. To-do list manager